 It should be said that those that are sceptical of markets, laissez faire, and free enterprise, apart from the ANC’s style of management and its implementation of policy, essentially have very little to be concerned about.
 The supposed ‘reforms’ the Lekgotla proposed remain firmly within the camp of a very bureaucratic and interventionist approach towards economy regulation and intervention.

 Some good ideas, many of them already a bit tired and still not realised, deserve mention.
 These include the easing of visa requirements, plans to put a stop to criminality and extortion at construction sites, suggestions to (supposedly “evidence permitting”) scale down SOEs and to improve the efficiencies of SOEs, and the implementation of the African Continental Free Trade Agreement.

-The suggestion of ‘minimum qualifications for public representatives’ is good in principle.
+The suggestion of ‘minimum qualifications for comrades’ is good in principle.
 So, too, is the idea to monitor the performance, discipline and management outcomes of public representatives.
 The proof of this particular pudding, however, will be in the eating.